cpacey/moquette/README.md

 updated, and so can be controlled by the "metadata.max.age.ms" ([docs](http://kafka.apache.org/documentation.html#newconsumerconfigs)).
 1. The first publish to a new, auto-created Kafka topic will almost certainly block and fail.
+1. Kafka is easier to debug/trace once you correctly configure log4j :).  (
+Otherwise, it can be a silently broken black box.)

 ---